jruit215/Advanced-Java/README.md

 1. Install the Landon Hotel scheduling application in your integrated development environment (IDE).
 Modify the Java classes of application to display a welcome message by doing the following:
 a.
 Build resource bundles for both English and French (languages required by Canadian law).
 Include a welcome message in the language resource bundles.
 b.
 Display the welcome message in both English and French by applying the resource bundles using a different thread for each language.
-2. Modify the front end to display the price for a reservation in currency rates for U.S. dollars ($), Canadian dollars (C$), and euros (€) on different lines.
+2. Modify the front end to display the price for a reservation in currency rates for U.S. dollars, Canadian dollars, and euros on different lines.
 Note: It is not necessary to convert the values of the prices.
 3. Display the time for an online live presentation held at the Landon Hotel by doing the following:
 a.
 Write a Java method to convert times between eastern time (ET), mountain time (MT), and coordinated universal time (UTC) zones.